veo-labs/openveo-rest-nodejs-client/README.md

 ## Installation

-Install the latest version with :
+Install the latest version with:

     npm install @openveo/rest-nodejs-client